chizhang-chem/gauSTM/README.md

 ```

 Those determinant components are accumulated explicitly at the Dyson level.
-If the log omits the configuration lines, the CT-TDDFT mode cannot reconstruct the excited-state expansion.
+If the log omits the configuration lines, the TDDFT mode cannot reconstruct the excited-state expansion.

 ## Probe Behavior